 Hello, I'm Saskia Schuck and I'm a fully qualified, registered and insured Clinical Hypnotherapist (HPD, Dip.
-Hyp, DHP, NLP Practitioner) based in East London.
-I also hold a BA (Hons) Degree in Acting from the Royal Central School of Speech and Drama.
+Hyp, DHP, NLP Practitioner) based in Sydney, Australia.
+I also hold a BA (Hons) Degree in Acting from the Royal Central School of Speech and Drama, London.

 Thank you for visiting my website.
 This page purely serves the purpose to give you an idea who I am, my approach and if I am the right person for you.
 I believe that a successful therapeutic outcome is very much dependent on a collaborative nature between client and therapist, so I hope that this page offers up an idea about who I am, how I work and what to expect if you were to decide to work with me.
 And if you like what you read, please contact me.